netlify/gotrue/README.md

 The shared secret with an operator (usually Netlify) for this microservice.
 Used to verify requests have been proxied through the operator and the payload values can be trusted.

-`DISABLE_SIGNUPS` - `bool`
+`SIGNUP_ENABLED` - `bool`

-When signup is enabled the only way to create new users is through invites.
+When signup is disabled the only way to create new users is through invites.
+Defaults to `true`, all signups enabled.

 ### API